-But what exactly is the tri-colored confection that makes an appearance at Mardi Gras celebrations across the country?
+This includes king cake, the tri-colored confection that makes an appearance at Mardi Gras celebrations across the country.

 King cake traces its origins back to 12th-century France, to something called "galette des rois," cake of the kings, consisting of puff pastry with a sweet filling and sometimes sprinkled with sugar.
 It was a way to celebrate the Epiphany or "King’s Day" — the day that the three wise men arrived to bestow gifts to baby Jesus.
 Eating the cake has long been a way to commemorate the holiday throughout Europe.